 Healthy Eating & Habits

 We provide presentations, demonstrations, and hands-on workshops based on community, individual, and organizational needs.
-For more information or to schedule programs, please contact us at amymullins@ufl.edu (Dr. Amy Mullins) or suzanne.holloway@ufl.edu (Suzanne Holloway), or call us at 850-606-5200.
+For more information or to schedule programs, please contact us at amymullins@ufl.edu (Dr. Amy Mullins), suzanne.holloway@ufl.edu (Suzanne Holloway), or call us at 850-606-5200.

-Cardiometabolic disease refers to a group of interrelated medical conditions that involve the heart, blood, blood vessels, and metabolism.
+Cardiometabolic disease is a group of interrelated medical conditions that affect your heart, blood vessels, and metabolism.
 Some of these conditions include heart disease, hypertension, type 2 diabetes, high cholesterol, and obesity.

 Cardiovascular Health

 Heart disease is the leading cause of death globally.
-Making healthy lifestyle choices can help reduce your risk for heart disease and stroke.
-Knowing your numbers and understanding how to manage blood pressure, cholesterol, and body weight with a healthy diet is important to your cardiovascular health.
+Making healthy choices, like eating well and staying physically active, can help lower your risk of heart disease and stroke.
+It is also important to know your numbers, like blood pressure, cholesterol, and body weight, and learn how to manage them to keep your heart healthy.

 Prediabetes & Diabetes